Kent Youth County Council (KYCC) elections

 District members

-The election for these seats take place in schools, youth organisations and online.
+The election for these seats take place online and in schools, colleges and youth organisations.
 Four young people will be elected as KYCC Members and 4 as KYCC Deputy Members from each district in Kent.

 Community members

 These elections are held online and within groups and organisations specific to the community seat.
-The community seat elections ensure KYCC is representative of all communities in Kent, when registering you will be able to select the community you belong to and would like to represent.
-One Member and one Deputy Member is elected to represent each community seat.
+The community seat elections ensure KYCC is representative of all communities in Kent.
+When you register, you will be able to select the community you belong to and would like to represent.
+One member and one deputy member is elected to represent each community seat.

 Community seats include:

-If you belong to a community which is not represented in this list, please do apply and include details of the minority community you would like to represent.
+If you belong to a community which is not represented in this list, you can still apply and include details of the minority community you would like to represent.

 Register as a polling station